mckenn0n/difImage/README.md

 Highlight areas of change in a set of images.

 main.py takes two command line arguments.
 The first being the diffence threshold that you want highlighted.
-0 highlights any change 1 highlights very little change.
+0 highlights any change, 1 highlights very little change.
 The input can range from 0 to 1 a floats.
 The second is the number of images you want to find the differance in.